ulfschneider/markdown-it-rss-friendly-github-alerts/README.md

 ### Styling

-You can write your custom styles for your alerts.

-We also provide some CSS extracted from GitHub's styles for you to use.
+You can write custom styles for your alerts, and there is some CSS extracted from GitHub's styles for you to use.

 ```js
 import 'markdown-it-rss-friendly-github-alerts/styles/github-colors-light.css'